2025 Recap, Merry Christmas & Happy Holiday!

 Last and definitely not least, for December I’ve just finished this lovely VPI HW-19 belt drive turntable, with SME IV tonearm, which needed repair, deep service, a new cartridge and essentially a complete recommissioning.
 This story will feature soon.

 Honourable mentions that missed a spot include a lot of Perreaux equipment, including a PMF-5150, PMF-5550, various SM-2 and SM-3 preamps, PMF-1150, 1850, 2150, etc., power amplifiers, a few Thorens decks, including a couple of TD-160s and a ton of others I’ve forgotten.
-I’d love to triple the size of the gallery, but even this post is 2,600 words and took me long enough to write as it is, so to even get these posts out, I’ve had to cut them back.
+I’d love to triple the size of the gallery, but even this post is around 3,000 words and took me long enough to write, so to even get these posts out, I’ve had to pare them back.

 img 7234